Shrouk-Ashraf/Space-Xplore/README.md

 ## APIs used
 - [SpaceX API](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs): The official SpaceX API v4 was used which provides access to a wealth of data related to SpaceX missions, rockets, crew members, ships, and more.

-## Contributors
+## 📌 Contributors
-- Space Xplorer is made possible by the contributions of the following developers:
+- Space Xplore is made possible by the contributions of the following developers:
   1. [Shrouk Ashraf](https://github.com/Shrouk-Ashraf)
   2. [Nada Mohammed](https://github.com/nadaamohhamed)
   3. [Islam Ashraf](https://github.com/islamashraf2003)